saurabh-khanna/saurabh-khanna.github.io/_pages/about.md

     + invisibility in political media using news corpora
     + invisibility in scientific knowledge using Dimensions and OpenAlex
 - PictoPercept: innovative bias assessment through pairwise visual wikisurveys
-- studying diversity in global occupation imagery using Google Images and ILO reports
+- Studying diversity in global occupation imagery using Google Images and ILO reports
-- scientometric analyses of communication and media studies
+- Scientometric analyses of communication and media studies

 I received my PhD in Education Policy (minor in Computer Science) from [Stanford University](https://www.stanford.edu/), where I was a Human-centered AI Fellow, a Stanford Data Science Scholar, and a William R and Sara Hart Kimball Fellow.
 My prior background spans Computer Science Engineering (BITS Pilani), Economics (Stanford), and Education (TISS).
 More